Unripe avocado will ruin your wonderful recipe and leave a bitter taste in your mouth. So how to tell when an avocado is ripe?

 |Zutano||Medium to large||Pear-shaped and skinny||6-14|

 Most avocado varieties have a dark peel when ripe, while each variety has slight variations.
-It can be easier to determine whether something is ripe or not if you know what variety you have.
+It can be easier how to tell when an avocado is ripe or not if you know what variety you have.
 For example:

 - Deep green: Hass, Lamb Hass, Pinkerton, and Gwen avocados.